Juno Dawson’s Hollow Pike Will Be a TV Series

 Recent Comments

-- Maahn on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 9 mins ago

-- Dr. Thanatos on The CW is Developing a Supergirl Spinoff: Superman & Lois 14 mins ago

-- whitespine on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 16 mins ago

-- Lisamarie on David Benioff and D.B.
-Weiss Drop Star Wars Project 32 mins ago

-- Austin on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 33 mins ago
+- AeronaGreenjoy on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 44 mins ago

+- dr-nss on Carnival Row Is a Surprisingly Complex Take on Victorian Fantasy Tropes, Race, and Politics 48 mins ago

+- Sunspear on HBO has Greenlit a Game of Thrones Spinoff, House of the Dragon 49 mins ago

+- CliftonR on Five Books Where Criminals Save the Day 2 hours ago

+- Ben on All the New Science Fiction Books Coming out in November!
+2 hours ago

-- Lisamarie on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 34 mins ago
+- Matilda Briggs on Reading the Wheel of Time: Lews Therin’s Loves in Robert Jordan’s The Shadow Rising (Part 8) 2 hours ago

+- chris on Five Books Where Criminals Save the Day 3 hours ago